IRS Publication 463: Car-Related Business Expenses & Deductions

 Even though MileageWise’s program is quite simple, some would prefer to hire professionals to generate their ongoing or retrospective mileage records since they’re too busy to do it themselves.

-MileageWise’s mileage log experts will quickly construct your mileage report using their Mileage Log Tax Preparation Service based on the information you provide them…you just need to print your IRS-Proof mileage log and sign it at the end of the day.
+MileageWise’s mileage log experts will quickly construct your mileage report using their Mileage Log Tax Preparation Service based on the information you provide them…you just need to download your IRS-Proof mileage log at the end of the day.

 Conclusion